 It is not considered unusual for a Zerma man to take more than one wife, although this practice is more common among the older and wealthier men.
 For some, it is a sign of social status.

-In general, the women are responsible for cooking, cleaning, hauling water, caring for the children, and numerous other chores that fill a full day.
+In general, the women are responsible for cooking, cleaning, hauling water, caring for the children, and numerous other chores.
 Women have little leisure time.
 There are Zerma women in both the military and government.

 Housing is generally mud brick – either round with mud walls or rectangular with walls made of sun-dried mud bricks.
 Most houses have straw thatched roofs.
 If a man has more than one wife, each wife will have a separate house for her and her children.

-* Pray for a Christ-oriented disciple making movement to flourish among the Zerma people in Ghana.
+* Pray for a rapidly expanding church planting movement among the Zerma people in West Africa.